cruncher19/Ubicomp-GPP/README.md

 ##Solar power website scraper usage
 python PowerScraper.py

-##This will print the time the site was last updated, the current daily power production and add the power information to the database via the REST API.
+The above command will print the time the site was last updated, the current daily power production and add the power information to the database via the REST API.

 This currently uses a fake dataset to build a regression model and then uses the current weather conditions with the model to estimate power production.